padogrid/jet-4-docker-cdc_tutorial/README.md

 # Jet CDC Tutorial

-The `cdc_tutorial` bundle wraps the CDC tutorial available from the Hazelcast site [https://jet-start.sh/docs/tutorials/cdc](https://jet-start.sh/docs/tutorials/cdc).
+‼️  **Deprecated.** *As of PadoGrid v1.0.0, Jet 3.x and Jet 4.x are no longer supported.
+This bundle runs only on PadoGrid v0.9.x.* The `cdc_tutorial` bundle wraps the CDC tutorial available from the Hazelcast site [https://jet-start.sh/docs/tutorials/cdc](https://jet-start.sh/docs/tutorials/cdc).

 ## Installing Bundle